powerhouse-inc/powerhouse-docs/docs/academy/08-AdvancedTopics/02-Reactor/intro.md

 ### Usage (TypeScript)

-> Note (Prometheus): Just need a list of functions and their return types (do this FIRST).

 For applications that embed the Reactor directly, the TypeScript API provides direct access to the document drive server.

 First, let's retrieve the supported document models: